wandevs/wandevs.org/docs/ethereum-integration.md

 inbound transaction is that for an outbound transaction the `Lock` call to the smart contract must include an outbound fee, priced in WAN.

 Also, like with inbound transactions, if the outbound redeemer does not redeem within the time limit then the transaction will go into a "Revoked" state and can no longer be redeemed.
-In that case the `Revoke` call must be made by the sender to get the locked wBTC back.
+In that case the `Revoke` call must be made by the sender to get the locked wETH back.

 ## Connecting to Ethereum